 Bachelor of Fine Arts in Cartooning

-A Bachelor of Fine Arts (BFA) degree in Cartooning is a course of study designed to introduce students to a variety of art and cartooning-specific topics.
-Most programs take four years to complete and involve technical and theoretical cartooning training.
+A Bachelor of Fine Arts (BFA) degree in cartooning is a course of study designed to introduce students to a variety of art and cartooning-specific topics.
+Most programs involve technical and theoretical cartooning training.
+Courses may include:

 - Cartooning history